Why is Bulgaria an interesting place?

 Getting this D visa is a little bit of a hassle.
 You’ll need to gather all the documents and take them to a Bulgarian embassy outside of Bulgaria.
 Typically you would apply in your home country, however, this doesn’t have to be the case.
 After about a month you would come back and pick up your visa.

-After this, you would come to Bulgaria and apply in their immigration office.
+After this, you would come to Bulgaria and apply to their immigration office.

 This process will cost you a couple of thousand EUR.